Curriculum for the Bachelor in Information Engineering

 - Courses from your study tree: You can take a course at the TUM Language Center.
 In your study tree in TUMonline (see above) you will find courses that can be recognized for your curriculum.

 - German course on site: At the TUM Campus Heilbronn, German courses are also offered by external language schools, which you are welcome to attend.
 However, we cannot accept credits for these courses.
+The only exception is the German courses offered by AIM.
+If you successfully complete a German course there, you can apply for recognition of your German language qualifications.
+Generally, the same rules apply as for courses offered by the TUM Language Center.
 Please contact our Student Service Point if you are interested in these courses.

 - Courses at the TUM Language Center: